-- Edit Settings – This allows you to edit the settings of the step similar to using the gear icon on the right-hand side of the step.
+- Edit Settings – This allows you to edit the step’s settings, similar to using the gear icon on the right-hand side of the step.

 - Rename – This allows you to rename the label of the step.
-Instead of displaying the generic name like “Filtered Rows“, you could have this display something like “Filtered Product Rows on Pens” so you can easily identify what the step is doing.
+Instead of displaying the generic name like “Filtered Rows, “you could display something like “Filtered Product Rows on Pens,” so you can easily identify what the step is doing.

 - Delete – This deletes the current step similar to the X on the left-hand side of the step.

-- Delete Until End – This allows you to delete the current step plus all steps up until the end.
-Since steps can depend on previous steps, deleting all steps after a step is a good way to avoid any errors.
+- Delete Until End – This allows you to delete the current step plus all steps until the end since steps can depend on previous steps; deleting all steps after a step is a good way to avoid errors.